stewartTS/challenges/fullstack.md

 The stories list should have a mechanism to perform pagination.
 When the user picks a story, they should be redirected to that respective story URL.

+The user can add a story to a list of favourites that is kept by your application per each user.

 ## Stack and technical requirements
-For the fontrend we use GraphQL, NextJS, ReactNative, TypeScript and for backend C# around here.
-But you are free to use whatever you want as long as the client-server communication is built around GraphQL and Relay conventions.

-The frontend should be built in the React paradigm and follow Relay conventions.
+Your frontend should be built using the React paradigm.
+Other than that, you are free to choose your tech stack.

+For your reference, at Pego we're currently using GraphQL, NextJS, ReactNative and TypeScript for frontend, and C# for the backend.

 ### Requirements